September 12, 2024

 Environmental Impact

 Every marginal well emits both methane and CO2 emissions.
 However, less than 10% of orphan wells showed emissions above detectable levels.
-Over 1 million marginal wells are active across North America, and their emissions footprint is estimated to be over 250x greater than that of all abandoned wells -- making marginal wells’ environmental impact much more significant.
+Over 1 million marginal wells are active across North America, and their emissions footprint is estimated to be over 250x greater than that of all abandoned wells -- making their environmental impact much more significant.

 Social Impact